 - It has elliptical pupils.
 A venomous snake will have elliptical, slit-like eyes, resembling a cat, rather than having round pupils.

-- It rattles its tail.
+- It rattles its tail (sometimes).
 If you hear a snake rattling its tail, get yourself away.
 Rattling is an immediate sign that you may be in danger of crossing paths with a rattlesnake.
-Often, harmless snakes will make a rattling sound by dragging their tail through dry leaves, but it’s not worth getting a closer look to see if the snake is dangerous or not.
+Often, harmless snakes will make a rattling sound by dragging their tail through dry leaves.
+The western rat snake (also called the black rat snake) is one of these.
+Either way, it’s not worth getting a closer look to see if the snake is dangerous or not.